czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 - Recognise and locate your home directory in the JupyterLab and RStudio user interface
 - Distribute read-only datasets to all hub users in a shared directory
-- Push and pull GitHub repos with `gh-scoped-creds`
+- Push and pull GitHub repositories with `gh-scoped-creds`
 :::

 :::::